AlexeyNilov/watson_journal_bot/doc/sprint.md

 # Current Sprint

-* Give me brief overview of the last day
+* /summary - Add summary of the events
+* /x some_text - Prepare blog post expanding on the some_text